MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ### (Default) NAT Network

 The Windows docker engine creates a default 'nat' network with IP prefix 172.16.0.0/12.
-Only one nat network is currently allowed on a Windows container host.
-If a user wants to create a nat network with a specific IP prefix, they can do one of two things by changing the options in the docker config daemon.json file (located at C:\ProgramData\Docker\config\daemon.json - create it it doesn't already exist).
+Only one NAT network is currently allowed on a Windows container host.
+If a user wants to create a NAT network with a specific IP prefix, they can do one of two things by changing the options in the Docker config daemon.json file (located at C:\ProgramData\Docker\config\daemon.json - create it it doesn't already exist).
- 1. Use the _"fixed-cidr": "< IP Prefix > / Mask"_ option which will create the default nat network with the IP prefix and match specified
+ 1. Use the _"fixed-cidr": "< IP Prefix > / Mask"_ option which will create the default NAT network with the IP prefix and match specified
  2. Use the _"bridge": "none"_ option which will not create a default network; a user can create a user-defined network with any driver using the *docker network create -d <driver>* command

-Before performing either of these configuration options, the Docker service must first be stopped and any pre-existing nat networks need to be deleted.
+Before performing either of these configuration options, the Docker service must first be stopped and any pre-existing NAT networks need to be deleted.

 ```none
 PS C:\> Stop-Service docker